-Investor Claim Partner (ICP) and ICP Capital provide the world’s first benchmark claims management and funding services, uniquely focused exclusively on ASX shareholder claims.
+Investor Claim Partner (ICP) and ICP Capital provide benchmark claims management and funding services, offering over 60 years of combined specialist experience for its clients.

 ICP’s primary goal is to maximise the present value of claim proceeds through:

 - analysis of potential claims and enrolment of lawyers at competitive rates;

 - seeking early settlement with fair outcomes; or

 - managing and funding the litigation to conclusion at benchmark rates.

 ICP Capital provides benchmark funding services.
 Click here to learn more about ICP’s funding services.

 ICP is a proud supporter of the Public Interest Advocacy Centre (PIAC), conducting strategic litigation to benefit the lives of Australians.

 ICP supports PIAC by contributing to the ACO Guarantee Fund, established to indemnify clients whose claims should proceed for the public interest, without having to risk their assets or income.

 23 September 2016 – “ICP to change Litigation balance”, Chris Merritt, The Australian.